ZQuestClassic/ZQuestClassic/docs-www/source/zscript-lang/declarations/namespace.rst

 Unlike things like functions, variables, classes, etc., you can declare a namespace with an already-existing name.
 The scopes of these namespaces will be *merged* with each other.
-A key example of this would be a script header file, which might put ALL of it's code in a namespace- but might have more than one file.
+A key example of this would be a script header file, which might put ALL of its code in a namespace- but might have more than one file.
 The same namespace can simply be declared in each file, and it all functions as "one namespace".

 Nested Declaration